jcjorel/ec2-spot-converter/README.md

   --reboot-if-needed    Reboot the new instance if needed.
   --delete-ami          Delete AMI at end of conversion.
   --check-targetgroups CHECK_TARGETGROUPS [CHECK_TARGETGROUPS ...]
-                        List of TargetGroup ARNs to look for instance membership.
-Wildcard '*' means all TargetGroups in the current account and region (WARNING: An account can contain up to 3000 TargetGroups) Default: None (means no TargetGroup membership assesment by default) --wait-for-tg-health  Wait for TargetGroup registration to be healthy at end of conversion.
+                        List of target group ARNs to look for converted instance registrations.
+Wildcard '*' means all ELB target groups in the current account and region (WARNING: An account can contain up to 3000 target groups and induce long processing time).
+Default: None (means no target group registration preservation by default)
-  --do-not-require-stopped-instance
+  --wait-for-tg-states [{unused,unhealthy,healthy,initial,draining} [{unused,unhealthy,healthy,initial,draining} ...]]
+                        Wait for target group registrations to reach specified state(s) at end of conversion.
+Default: ['unused', 'healthy'] --do-not-require-stopped-instance
                         Allow instance conversion while instance is in 'running' state.
 (NOT RECOMMENDED)